manualzuru/berlinblockchainweek/events/all-about-security-tokens/README.md

 # Add or remove paragraphs as needed, but remember the hyphen before each entry.
 synopsis:
   -
+    Brickblock and Neufund welcome the Berlin Blockchain Week attendees to join us, on September the 5th for an AMA session about Security Tokens.
+Stay after the event for networking and drinks in an amazing location.
+  -
     'Topics to discuss:'
   -
     list: